Author bio section

 - High Balance Conforming loans – for loan amounts above conforming to the maximum allowed for high balance conforming.

 There are a few benefits that make FHA loans attractive for borrowers, including a minimum down payment as low as 3.5%.
-Also, you don’t have to be a first time home buyer to be eligible and you can purchase or refinance a primary residence for loan amounts up to a maximum of $679,650 (in high-cost areas), with fixed or adjustable rate mortgages (ARM).
+Also, you don’t have to be a first-time homebuyer to be eligible and you can purchase or refinance a primary residence for loan amounts up to a maximum of $970,800 (in high-cost areas), with fixed-rate mortgages (ARM).
+The base loan limit for all counties is $420,680 for 2022.

 USDA loans are another low down payment option allowing loans up to 100% of your purchase price.
-These loans, made by mortgage lenders to low to moderate income borrowers buying a property in a rural area, are guaranteed by the US Department of Agriculture.
-To find out if your income qualifies in the area you’re looking, go through the analysis on the USDA site here.
-You can also check USDA eligible rural areas here.
+These loans, made by mortgage lenders to low to moderate-income borrowers buying a property in a rural area, are guaranteed by the US Department of Agriculture.
+To find out if your income qualifies in the area you’re looking for, go through the analysis on the USDA site here.
+You can also check USDA-eligible rural areas here.

 The MI premium for USDA loans is 1% of the loan amount upfront, added to the loan balance, and an annual premium of .35% of the loan balance.
 As you pay down the loan, the annual premium is reduced.